Rexzy62/BismuthMacro/README.md

 - **Rexzy61** – Creator, developer, GUI designer , VIP Pathing
 - **CatIsEatingFood** - Non VIP Pathing
 - Special thanks to testers and community supporters

----

-##  License

-MIT License

----

-##  Notes

-This macro suite is intended for **educational and personal use only**.
-Please respect the terms of service of any software or game you use this with.